malc-u/petes-plumbing/README.md

 - website user wants to have easy way of reaching company's social media to read reviews of to start following the company etc.
 - website user wants to have easy access to contact section/ contact options from each section of the website
 - website user wants to be given advice/answer to frequently asked questions
+- website user that relies on audio description/screen readers wants to have descriptions inbuilt in the website
 - returning website user wants to have easy access to contact options via link directly from navigation bar or home web section

 #### Wireframes